nonsensicalthinking/linrip/README.md

 -OR-
 2. Run an AC3 file through HandBrakeCLI

+**IMPORTANT** It is important to note that the script will maintain the directory structure within the `/video/base/path/dts` directory or the `/video/base/path/ac3` directory so you could do something like `/video/base/path/dts/x_files/s1/s1e1.mkv` and the output directory will be `/handbrake/output/directory/x_files/s1/s1e1.mkv`

 #### 1) DTS

 If you're going to run DTS through the conversion process, simply drop your DTS files into the `/video/base/path/dts` folder.